bruce30709/homebridge-switchbot-ble/README.md

 - Momentary switches
 - Devices that should only receive a trigger, not maintain state

+### Mode Verification (New!)

+The plugin now automatically verifies device mode before executing commands:

+- **ON/OFF Commands in Press Mode**: If your device is in Press mode, the plugin will now detect this and prevent ON/OFF commands from being sent, as these are incompatible with Press mode.
+- **Retry Logic**: The system will retry checking device mode several times before giving up, in case the device was temporarily unavailable.
+- **Clear Error Messages**: When an incompatible command is attempted, clear error messages are logged explaining why the command was not executed.
+- **Command Safety**: This prevents inappropriate commands from being sent to your device, improving reliability.

+This feature works in both the API layer and the command-line tool, ensuring consistent behavior across all interfaces.

 ## Automatic Status Check

 The new status check feature periodically polls your SwitchBot device to: